2016-17 PENN PREDOCTORAL FELLOWSHIPS FOR EXCELLENCE THROUGH DIVERSITY

-The Fellowship provides a stipend of $29,172, health insurance, library privileges, and a $3,000 research and travel fund.
-The application deadline is March 2, 2015.
+The Fellowship provides a stipend of $30,000, health insurance, library privileges, and a $3,000 research and travel fund.
+Moving expenses are also covered.
+The application deadline is January 15, 2016.

-A 2-3 page double-spaced personal statement describing the student’s work, dissertation, and providing any other information that the student would like to present to the selection committee.
+- A double-spaced personal statement describing the applicant’s dissertation project, and providing any other information the applicant would like to present.
 The statement should address:

-- how the student and/or the dissertation contributes to understandings of diversity.
+b) how the student and/or the dissertation contributes to understandings of diversity and inclusion.

-- Two letters of recommendation, one which must come from the dissertation advisor, commenting on the student’s performance, potential, and expected time to degree.
-At least one of the letters must address the student’s contribution to diversity in higher education.
-These can be sent separately by the recommenders.
+- Two letters of recommendation, one of which must come from the dissertation advisor, commenting on the student’s performance, potential, and expected time to degree.
+At least one of the letters must address the applicant’s contribution to diversity in higher education.
+These should be sent separately by the recommenders.

 - Official graduate transcript(s).